phenotypic/homebridge-nodemcu-relay/README.md

 ## Description

-This script interfaces with [homebridge](https://github.com/nfarina/homebridge) to expose a relay to Apple's [HomeKit](http://www.apple.com/ios/home/), allowing you to integrate numerous devices into your smart-home.
+This script interfaces with [homebridge](https://github.com/nfarina/homebridge) to expose a relay to Apple's [HomeKit](http://www.apple.com/ios/home/), allowing you to integrate numerous devices into your smart home.

 ## Requirements